jimthompson5802/kaggle-OttoGroup/README.md

 ## Pre-requiste for Running the Code
-* Create a directory called **data** at the same level as the directories described and download the competition training and test data sets into this directory.
+* Create a directory called **data** at the same level as the directories described above and download the competition training and test data sets into this directory.